Erik Hurtado

-Erik Hurtado (born November 15, 1990) is an American professional soccer player.
+Erik Hurtado (born November 15, 1990) is an American professional soccer player who currently plays as a forward.

 Club career

 Born in Fredericksburg, Virginia, Hurtado moved with his mother to her hometown of Gresham, Oregon when he was six.
 He began playing club soccer in nearby Beaverton before moving with his family to Cuernavaca in Mexico.
 During his time in Mexico, Hurtado was invited to train with the youth academy at Liga MX side UNAM.
 He soon moved back to Beaverton and continued playing for his club side.
 During high-school, Hurtado played for both his high school team, the Westview Wildcats, and club side, Westside Metros.

 In 2009, Hurtado moved to California and enrolled at Santa Clara University and played college soccer for the Santa Clara Broncos.
 He played four seasons for the Broncos, being named as the West Coast Conference Player of the Year in his senior year.
 He scored a total of 33 goals during his time with the Broncos.

 While playing for the Santa Clara Broncos, Hurtado would spend the summer months playing for the Portland Timbers U23s of the Premier Development League.
 During the 2011 season, Hurtado was joint top scorer in the team with 8 goals.
 He returned to the Timbers U23s for the 2012 season.